d8chang/fa23-practicum/README.md

 ## Project Setup Instructions

 1. Clone this repository using this command `git clone https://github.com/d8chang/fa23-practicum` in the Terminal.
-2. In the Terminal, apply the following command to create the environment: `conda create -n environment.yml` Proceed with updating conda if it asks you to.
+2. Within the repository directory, apply the following command to create the environment: `conda create -n environment.yml` Proceed with updating conda if it asks you to.
 3. Activate the environment with this command: `conda activate environment.yml`
 4. Install Jupyter using this command: `conda install jupyter` Proceed with installing packages if asked.
+5. Unzip the code and pickle file using this command: `unzip Code\ and\ pickle.zip`
-5. Apply the command: `jupyter notebook`
+6. Apply the command: `jupyter notebook`
-6. A localhost page should automatically open with all the files in the repo.
+7. A localhost page should automatically open with all the files in the repo.
 Select "Practicum Code.ipynb" to get to the jupyter notebook.